yext/search-core/docs/answers-core.questionsubmissionresponse.errors.md

 ## QuestionSubmissionResponse.errors property

-Any errors related to the question submission.
+Errors that occurred during question submission.
 If there are no errors, question submission was successful.

 <b>Signature:</b>